Becoming a hospital CEO will require a commitment of both time and money.

 A hospital CEO salary reflects the high value of a hospital executive in today’s economy.
 Becoming a hospital CEO requires a lot of:

 - passion for healthcare administration

 As with other corporate executive jobs, a hospital CEO’s earnings are open-ended.
 To increase his or her earnings, a hospital CEO needs to perform well on the job.
 The CEO must find new and innovative ways to increase the hospital’s revenue while cutting costs.
 From hospital expansions to mergers and acquisitions, the opportunities for growth in the healthcare industry are excellent.

 The Average Salary Versus Hospital CEO Salary Ranges

 While the average figure gives you a general idea of how much you will make once you become a prominent CEO, the ranges that have been reported nationwide are alarming.
-CEOs who have little experience or who work in rural areas with small populations will make salaries at the lower end of the scale, reportedly around $118,000 including bonuses.
-On the other end of the scale, are CEOs of hospitals that are located in urban areas that teach med students, and these CEOs earned a much higher average of $1.7 million per year.
+CEOs who have little experience or who work in rural areas with small populations will make salaries at the lower end of the scale, reportedly around $118,000, including bonuses.
+On the other end of the scale are CEOs of hospitals located in urban areas that teach med students.
+These CEOs earned a much higher average of $1.7 million per year.